goodpupil/SubstancePredication/README.md

 In both cases, the train-test data split was 80%-20% respectively.

 # Results
 I plotted the history of accuracy and losses of the model predictions.
 Both models yielded around 60% (+/- 3%) accuracy with training and testing.
-There seems to be no overfitting/underfitting.
+There seems to be no overfitting.
 Metrics for testing sets were as follows:

 ### Model 1 (Sequential)
 1. Accuracy: 0.5833